Mihaly Csikszentmihalyi

-Early life
+Early life and education

-Mihaly Robert Csikszentmihalyi was born on 29 September 1934 in Fiume, now known as Rijeka, then part of the Kingdom of Italy.
+Mihaly Robert Csikszentmihalyi was born on 29 September 1934 in Fiume, now Rijeka, then part of the Kingdom of Italy.
 His family name derives from the village of Csíkszentmihály in Transylvania.
 He was the third son of a career diplomat at the Hungarian Consulate in Fiume.
-His two older half-brothers died when Csikszentmihalyi was still young; one was an engineering student who was killed in the Siege of Budapest, and the other was sent to labor camps in Siberia by the Soviets.
+In 1944, when Csikszentmihalyi was ten years old, one of his two older half-brothers was killed in the Siege of Budapest, and the other, Moricz, was sent to labor camps in Siberia by the Soviets.
+Decades later, Mihaly and Moricz were reunited in Budapest.

 His father was appointed Hungarian Ambassador to Italy shortly after the Second World War, moving the family to Rome.
 When Communists took over Hungary in 1949, Csikszentmihalyi's father resigned rather than choosing to work for the regime.
 The Communist regime responded by expelling his father and stripping the family of their Hungarian citizenship.
 To earn a living, his father opened a restaurant in Rome, and Csikszentmihalyi dropped out of school to help with the family income.
 At this time, the young Csikszentmihalyi, then travelling in Switzerland, saw Carl Jung give a talk on the psychology of UFO sightings.

-Csikszentmihalyi emigrated to the United States at the age of 22, working nights to support himself while studying at the University of Chicago.
+Csikszentmihalyi immigrated to the United States at age 22, working nights to support himself while studying at the University of Chicago.
 He received a B.A. in 1959 and a Ph.D. in 1965, both from the University of Chicago.
-He then taught at Lake Forest College, before becoming a professor at the University of Chicago in 1969.
+He then taught at Lake Forest College before becoming a professor at the University of Chicago in 1969.